 The cool thing about marketing to existing clients is that it doesn’t cost nearly as much.
 Studies show that obtaining a new customer can be 5-25 times more expensive.
 Focusing on maintaining good relationships with your clients can not only help you retain them for longer, but also provide valuable upsell opportunities to help you sell more with less effort and expense.

 But, even if these strategies help you to get more leads, you would need a good Insurance CRM.
 Not only will this ensure that you don’t miss out on any leads, but it can also making selling insurance much simpler.
 If you are looking for a good tool, I’d suggest LeadSquared.
-Take a free trial now!
+Book a demo now!